willwulfken/MidJourney-Styles-and-Keywords-Reference/Summary Pages/Writing_Text_Prompt_Comparison.md

-## 🔠 Writing Text Prompt Comparison
+## 🔠 Image With Written Text Prompt Comparison
 ###### **seed 4776** is used for all images

 ---